-We are inching close to the hyper-connected smart world thanks to the upcoming 5G technology.
-The fifth generation of cellular mobile communications would be a successor to the 4G network we are currently consuming.
-In India, you can expect 5G to go mainstream by 2020 or 2021, but 5G phones are already here well ahead in advance.
+We are inching close to a hyper-connected world thanks to the upcoming 5G technology.
+The fifth generation of cellular mobile communications would be a successor to the 4G network, that we are currently consuming.
+Although we are still a couple of years away (in India) from mainstream 5G availability and adoption, 5G-capable phones are already here.

 - Better stability in connection

-- Lower latency indicating shorter response time from servers which would make 5G useful for critical applications like self-driving cars, robotic surgeries, etc.
+- Lower latency would make 5G useful for critical applications like self-driving cars, robotic surgeries, etc.

-- Higher bandwidth facilitates the handling of more devices in a network.
+- Higher bandwidth will allow for a larger number of connected devices on a network.

-The implication goes beyond faster browsing and download speeds.
-5G will make the internet more reliable thus making it ready for prime time applications like Mixed Reality experience, edge computing, and better delivery of web-based services.
+Apart from faster and more stable, 5G will make the internet more reliable thus making it ready for prime time applications like Mixed Reality experience, edge computing, and better delivery of web-based services.

-In case you are interested, we have covered 5G in full detail in a separate article.
+In case you are interested, we have covered 5G in detail in a separate article.

 Integrated vs Discrete Modem

 Another metric to decide between 5G phones is the use of a discrete or integrated modem.
 Having the modem integrated on the same SoC helps in reducing battery consumption and in reducing design complexity.

 Kirin 990 5G was the first chipset with an integrated 5G modem.
 Most popular flagship chipsets like Snapdragon 865 and Exynos 990 still have a discrete 5G modem.
 On the other hand, mid-range chipsets like Snapdragon 765 and Exynos 880 have integrated modems.
 We will have to wait and see how much of a difference this makes.